Vitalik-Lopatiuk/react-project-beginer/README.md

 # react-project-beginner

-Here is my ped-project on react✔
+Here is my ped-projects on react✔